seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-07-13-error-driven-development.md

 We still throw an exception, because an error did exist, but we can show much more meaning knowing that it’s a `BlogPostException`, and the message is much more meaningful to the user than what the SQLSTATE would have said.

-* * *

-1.

-We also [log](http://www.codinghorror.com/blog/2009/04/exception-driven-development.html) all errors that occur.
-That way, each morning, I can open up our Superadmin and see if a user has ran into an unexpected internal error, or if a lot of users are receiving an “excepted” error too often, suggesting a flaw in the UI.&nbsp;[↩︎](#fnref:1)
+[^1]: We also [log](http://www.codinghorror.com/blog/2009/04/exception-driven-development.html) all errors that occur.
+That way, each morning, I can open up our Superadmin and see if a user has ran into an unexpected internal error, or if a lot of users are receiving an “excepted” error too often, suggesting a flaw in the UI.